 Charter schools can innovate because they have more flexibility and autonomy than traditional public schools.
-At the same time, they remain closely regulated entities that use public resources to serve the public.
+At the same time, they remain closely regulated entities that use public resources to serve public school students.
 Charter schools must comply with New York State Charter Schools Act of 1998 (as amended), as well as many state and federal laws and regulations.

 Charter Schools Act of 1998 New York State (as Amended)